Skip to Main Content

 • What specific steps do students need to take to get past these bottlenecks?

 • Are any bottlenecks emotional?
-(E.g. shame over poor time management, imposter syndrome, fear of repeating past negative experiences?)
+(E.g., shame over poor time management, imposter syndrome, fear of repeating past negative experiences?)

 As you scaffold your research assignments and build them into smaller chunks, consider structuring your scaffold around common bottlenecks.
 Including a process reflection paper in the scaffold can help you identify bottlenecks for future versions of the assignment.